openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 ```
 > **NOTE** Check the Docker container logs to confirm that the model is loaded before sending requests from a client.
 Depending on the model and hardware it might take a few seconds or several minutes.

+> **Note** If order to run the inference load on Intel GPU instead of CPU, just pass the extra parameters to the docker run `--device /dev/dri --group-add=$(stat -c "%g" /dev/dri/render*)`.
+It will pass the GPU device to the container and set the correct group security context.

 ### Run a client with unary gRPC call

 Install python client dependencies.
 This is a common step also for the streaming client.